 Frequently Asked Questions About Whistleblower Claims

 When you report wrongdoing in your company, you shouldn’t fear retaliation or job loss.
 Unfortunately, that isn’t always the case.
-Here are a few of the most common questions The Spitz Law Firm, LLC sees about whistleblower claims:
+Here are a few of the most common questions Spitz, The Employee’s Law Firm sees about whistleblower claims:

 What Should I Do If I Think I Will Be Fired For Reporting Illegal Activities Or Unsafe Working Conditions?

 Whistleblower Claims Attorney: It is important to report any illegal activities or unsafe working conditions in writing.
 The failure to do so may result in you not having a viable claim.
 Furthermore, some employers will lie about whether you reported the unlawful conduct or dangerous conditions in writing, or dispute that you reported it at all.
 To that end, it is important for you to keep evidence of this report.
 For example, if you send something by email, keep a copy of the email in electronic and printed form.
 If you faxed a complaint or report to your boss or HR, keep both the fax and the fax confirmation sheet.
 Even keeping a text message on your phone will be proof that you complained in writing.
 If none of these options are available, you can handwrite the complaint or fill out the form – but you should use your phone to take a picture and/or video of both the form and you leaving it in a mailbox or sliding it under your manager’s or supervisor’s door.

 Should I Sign Any Papers When My Boss Fires Me?

 Whistleblower Claims Attorney: Do not sign any documents right after being fired.
 You have already been fired and signing any papers cannot help you.
 Most likely, any papers that your boss or manager give you after being fired is to help your employer.
 Once you have been fired, your employer cannot force you to do anything.
 Tell them you will be having an attorney review any documents that they want you to sign before you sign anything.